tyronecai/frocksdb/README.md

 Design discussions are conducted in https://www.facebook.com/groups/rocksdb.dev/ and https://rocksdb.slack.com/

+## License
+RocksDB is dual-licensed under both the GPLv2 (found in the COPYING file in the root directory) and Apache 2.0 License (found in the LICENSE.Apache file in the root directory).
+You may select, at your option, one of the above-listed licenses.

 ## Build
+CentOS-6 X86_64
-CentOS-6 glibc-2.12
+glibc-2.12
 /opt/rh/devtoolset-8/root/usr/bin/gcc

 yum install glibc-static libstdc++-devel

+export JAVA_HOME=/data/jdk8
+export PATH=$JAVA_HOME/bin:$PATH

-PORTABLE=1 PLATFORM_LDFLAGS="-static-libstdc++ -static-libgcc" DISABLE_WARNING_AS_ERROR=1 make rocksdbjavastatic VERBOSE=1
+DEBUG_LEVEL=0 PORTABLE=1 PLATFORM_LDFLAGS="-static-libstdc++ -static-libgcc" DISABLE_WARNING_AS_ERROR=1 make rocksdbjavastatic VERBOSE=1

-## License

-RocksDB is dual-licensed under both the GPLv2 (found in the COPYING file in the root directory) and Apache 2.0 License (found in the LICENSE.Apache file in the root directory).
-You may select, at your option, one of the above-listed licenses.
+如果关闭PORTABLE，即PORTABLE=0，则会产生 -DHAVE_SSE42  -DHAVE_PCLMUL  -DHAVE_AVX2 等编译参数